Bortsly/Borts-LC-Modpack/README.md

 ![image](https://github.com/Bortsly/Borts-LC-Modpack/assets/34387088/763706a2-3ad9-4d30-bb32-4141f2b5e96f)

-And download the BCML.zip.
+And click on BCML.zip to download the modpack.
 Select all of the files in the zip and drag them into your Lethal Company folder.

 If you installed them correctly your folder will look like the image below and open a command prompt on game launch.